Greece’s largest predator has made a remarkable comeback

 The burgeoning wild boar population, meanwhile, has led to calls for the hunting season to be extended.

 Giorgos Panagiotidis, deputy mayor of the nearby small town of Amyntaio, said boars had been increasingly encroaching on houses.
-In May, he asked authorities for hunters to be allowed to shoot boars out of season to tackle the problem.
+In May, he asked authorities to allow hunters to shoot boars out of season to tackle the problem.

-Measures to keep wolves and bears at bay have been developed and approved by scientists, said Bakaloudis, the Thessaloniki university professor, including using lights around property, proper disposal of trash and dead livestock and avoiding feeding strays.
+Measures to keep wolves and bears at bay have been developed and approved by scientists, said Professor Bakaloudis, including using lights around property, proper disposal of trash and dead livestock and avoiding feeding strays.

 “Killing the animals is not what will solve the problem,” he said.